Telenav/kivakit/kivakit-core/documentation/language-threading.md

 ### Threads <a name="threads"></a>

-The *KivaThread* class integrates threads with the [*messaging*](messaging.md) mini-framework, allowing them
+The *KivaKitThread* class integrates threads with the [*messaging*](messaging.md) mini-framework, allowing them
 to broadcast information about their status to interested listeners.
 It also provides useful methods to:

 * Execute an operation repeatedly
 * Start threads synchronously
 * Query the time that the thread started, and get the elapsed time

-In addition, all *KivaThread*s are *Named*, and the constructor prefixes the name with "KivaKit-", to ensure
+In addition, all *KivaKitThread*s are *Named*, and the constructor prefixes the name with "KivaKit-", to ensure
 that its clear which threads were created by the framework.

 The *RepeatingThread* class repeats an operation, but adds the ability to *pause()* and *resume()* it.